-- Minimum 2.7 undergraduate GPA - Minimum GRE composite score of 900 (minimum of 450 verbal and 450/3.5 quantitative or analytical writing) - Three (3) strong letters of reference from previous faculty, employers, supervisors, or professional colleagues.
-One letter may be a personal reference. - Written personal narrative describing the reasons for applying to either the school, community, or college student affairs option, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program - Interview with faculty
+- Minimum GRE composite score of 900 (prior to August 1, 2011, minimum of 450 verbal and 450/3.5 quantitative or analytical writing) or GRE composite score of 291 (after August 1, 2011, minimum of 150 verbal and 141/3.5 analytical writing) - Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program. - Passing score on GACE Basic Skills Assessment or exemption scores (school and initial certification candidates only).